Improving Patient Outcomes in Myeloma

 How the DFN Foundation Plans to Achieve its Goals

-- The DFN Foundation is currently supporting a five-year myeloma research programme at the Institute of Cancer Research in London under the leadership of Dr Martin Kaiser through the Jacqueline Forbes Nixon Research Fellowship.
+- The DFN Foundation is currently supporting a five-year myeloma research programme at the Institute of Cancer Research in London under the leadership of Dr Martin Kaiser through the Jacquelin Forbes Nixon Research Fellowship.

 - This important and innovative research programme is investigating the factors that are responsible for the onset, progression and resistance to treatment of myeloma, particularly in patients with high-risk disease features.
 This includes support for research directly blinked to a number of potentially transformative clinical trials.